0xcert/techpaper/src/whitepaper.md

 # Abstract

-0xcert is an open source, permissionless protocol for validating existance, authenticy and ownership of digital assets on the blockchain called xcerts.
+0xcert is an open source, permissionless protocol for validating existance, authenticity and ownership of digital assets on the blockchain called xcerts.
 It acts as a mediator between parties involved in the certification process.
 0xcert is a framework with a set of on-chain and off-chain rules for managing xcerts.
 It's a pluggable settlement with an advanced integration layer for different dapps and relay applications.
 0xcert also provides and manages an online 0xcert Explorer dapp, which enables a live view of the 0xcert network, together with interfaces for interacting with the protocol.

 <div class="pagebreak" />